 Accounting Specialization Requirements Semester Hours

-ACCT 3110 Intermediate Accounting I
+ACCT 3110 Intermediate Accounting I 3

-ACCT 3120 Intermediate Accounting II
+ACCT 3120 Intermediate Accounting II 3

 ACCT 3200 Accounting Information Systems (WI)

-ACCT 3210 Managerial Cost Accounting
+ACCT 3210 Managerial Cost Accounting 3

 ACCT 3310 Income Tax Accounting

-ACCT 4410 Auditing Financial Statements
+ACCT 4410 Auditing I 3

 Accounting Electives

 Total Hours

-Accounting Electives

-ACCT 4130 Advanced Financial Accounting
+Accounting Electives ACCT 4130 Advanced Financial Accounting 3 3

-ACCT 4320 Advanced Income Tax Accounting

-ACCT 4420 Seminar in Auditing

-ACCT 4510 Government and Nonprofit Accounting, Financ ial Reporting

-and Budgeting

-ACCT 4520 Governmental Auditing and Internal Control

-Grade Requirements for Upper Division Accounting Specialization Courses
+Grade Requirements for Accounting Majors in Accounting Specialization Courses

-Students enrolled in the B.S.B.A. degree program with a major in accounting must achieve a minimum grade of C in all upper division accounting courses.
+Students enrolled in the B.S.B.A. degree program with a major in accounting must achieve a minimum grade of B in ACCT 2010 Financial Accounting and ACCT 2020 Managerial Accounting and a minimum grade of C in all upper division accounting courses.

 Students who receive a D or F in an upper division accounting course at AUM have one opportunity to repeat that course and the course must be repeated at AUM.
-Students who receive a D or F in any two upper division accounting courses at AUM will be disenrolled from the program and will not be eligible for readmission.
+Students who receive a D or F in any two upper division accounting courses at AUM will be dis-enrolled from the program and will not be eligible for readmission.

-Students who have failed (D or F) one course will meet with the Head of the Department of Accounting prior to enrollment in any upper division accounting course.
-The student must submit a written action plan for improving future performance for approval by the Head of the Department of Accounting before permission can be granted to enroll in any upper division accounting courses at AUM.
+Students who do not achieve the minimum grade requirements for accounting courses can appeal to the Head, Department of Accounting, to continue in the program.
+The student must submit a written action plan for improving future performance for approval by the Head, Department of Accounting, before permission can be granted to enroll in additional accounting courses at AUM.